Lessons and Opportunities from the Pandemic So Far

-After months in lockdown and everyone contemplating how badly the coronavirus is treating us all, what lessons and opportunities can be learnt from the pandemic?
+After months in lockdown and contemplating how badly the coronavirus is, what lessons and opportunities can be learnt from the pandemic?

-The happy and buzzing lives of populations worldwide came to a sudden halt when the Coronavirus outbreak hit the world in the middle of February.
-With its epicenter in Wuhan, China, the virus spread across the globe with people traveling globally.
+The happy and buzzing lives of populations worldwide came to a sudden halt when the coronavirus outbreak hit the world in the middle of February, 2020.

-A survey conducted by the Committee for the Coordination of Statistical Activities (CCSA) in partnership with international and supranational organizations reports that:
+A survey by the Committee for the Coordination of Statistical Activities (CCSA) in partnership with international and supranational organizations reported that:

-• Global trade for the second quarter of 2020 will drop by 27%
+• Global trade for the second quarter of 2020 would drop by 27%

-• The tourism sector is predicted to fall by 58% to 78% this year.
+• The tourism sector was predicted to fall by 58% to 78% this year.

-• The education of 1.6 billion learners has been disrupted.
+• The education of 1.6 billion learners was disrupted.

-• 40 to 60 million are expected to be pushed to extreme poverty by the end of 2020.
+• 40 to 60 million were expected to be pushed to extreme poverty by the end of 2020.

-The normal life people were accustomed to has paused.
-Today, after almost five months in lockdown and everyone contemplating how badly the pandemic is treating us all, let’s look at another aspect and find out what positive impact it can have on businesses and lives.
+Today, after contemplating how badly the pandemic treated us all, we take a look at another aspect of its impact and explore what positive effect the pandemic has on businesses and lives.

-Remember, with every dusk there comes a shining dawn.
+Remember, with every dusk there also comes a shining dawn.

 We have discussed enough of the negative impact of COVID-19 on business activities, so now let’s talk about the lesser-explored business lessons and opportunities that have arisen.

-Here’re key observations, learnings, and opportunities the global pandemic gave us to reconstruct our businesses:
+Here’re key observations, insights, and opportunities the global coronavirus pandemic gave us to reconstruct our businesses:

 1. Remote working and digital adaptability